Multiplayer online battle arena: Resemblance to other genres

 The Halcyon Fold map from the game Vainglory features a single lane connecting the two team bases, and the "jungle" underbrush beneath the lane.

 As a fusion of real-time strategy (RTS), role-playing, and action games, MOBAs have many elements of established genres while still offering unique gameplay.
 In general, the design philosophy of the MOBA genre has moved away from constructing structures, army building, and controlling additional units in favor of hero-centric gameplay.
-However, some MOBA games have certain heroes that control a few specialized units, but not on a massive scale commonly found in RTS games.
+However, some MOBA games have certain heroes that control a few specialized units, but not on the massive scale commonly found in RTS games.
 Much like real-time strategy games, structures and base defense play a crucial role in MOBAs, with the victory condition often being the destruction of the main structure in the enemy base.
 Players can find various friendly and enemy units on the map assisting each team.
 However, these units are computer-controlled and players usually do not control their movement or creation.
 Instead of building them, players rely on these units to move along the map's lanes.

 Many defining elements of the action genre are represented in MOBA games.
 Players with better mechanical skills and quick reaction times typically excel relative to their peers.
 MOBAs often have a strong focus on micromanagement, involving mechanical abilities such as positioning, dodging, use of combo attacks, kiting, prediction and target selection.
 Direction-targeted abilities, or "skillshots", require precise aim and good timing in order to hit an enemy.

 The MOBA genre resembles role-playing games (RPGs) in gameplay, though the MOBA genre focuses on the multiplayer battle in the arena-like environment, whereas RPGs typically revolve around a single-player story and exploration of different locations.
 Some key features of MOBAs, such as control over one specific character in a party, growth in power over time, learning new thematic abilities, leveling and accumulation of experience points, usage of the mana resource, equipment and inventory management, completing quests, and fighting with powerful boss monsters, are also typical of role-playing games.